Return to Interdisciplinary Programs list.

 [4.2] Interdisciplinary Liberal Studies Concentrations (27-30 hours)

 Students will work with their faculty advisor to fulfill one of two focuses or concentrations.
-In the first option a student pursues one of the college's interdisciplinary minors with additional courses as determined by a faculty advisor; these areas currently include Anthropology, Asian Studies, Gender Studies, Latin American Studies or Southern & Arkansas Studies.
-In the second option a student pursues an interdisciplinary course of study designed in consultation with a faculty advisor.
+In the first option a student pursues one of the college's interdisciplinary minors with additional courses as determined by a faculty advisor; these areas currently include Anthropology, Asian Studies, Gender Studies, Latin American and Latino Studies, or Southern & Arkansas Studies.
+In the second option – known as the Liberal Studies concentration – a student pursues an interdisciplinary course of study designed in consultation with a faculty advisor.
 In this case, the course of study must involve at least three disciplines of study and at least two must be in the College of Liberal Arts.
 All students must complete a capstone course with their faculty advisor in which they produce a final paper or project that synthesizes their course of study.
 Students are reminded that graduation requirements include a minimum of forty hours of upper-division courses.